Measurement of time-dependent $CP$ asymmetries in $B^0 \to K_{\rm S}^0 \: \pi^{+} \pi^{-} \gamma$ decays at Belle and Belle II: Results and conclusions

 The measurements of $S$, $C$ and \Sp are in agreement for the two experiments, and compatible with the SM prediction within $1\sigma$ for Belle, and $2.3\sigma$ for Belle~II.
 The values obtained for \Sm are in slight tension ($2.2\sigma$ apart), but are independently compatible with the SM prediction of zero.

 We combine the results following the method presented in Ref.~\cite{HeavyFlavorAveragingGroupHFLAV:2024ctg}, taking into account the correlations between the measured \CP parameters.
-We consider all sources of systematic uncertainty as uncorrelated, except the tag-side-interference, which is fully correlated.
+We consider all sources of systematic uncertainty as uncorrelated, except the tag-side interference, which is fully correlated.
 The combined results are: